rschristopher/rschristopher.github.io/src/criticisms/inequality.md

 # Inequality and Bitcoin

-...

 > Under a Bitcoin Standard, won't the rich continue to get richer?

 While there is a lot of bad faith criticisms about inequality and Bitcoin, this is an area that deserves nuanced exploration.
-There are
- moral claims behind inequality arguments, and it might be helpful to suss out the moral claims and understand them as such
+Inequality presents a moral claim, and it might be helpful to suss out the moral claims and understand them as such
  (rather than as technical claims).
+It is not useful to employ moral arguments when pursuing truth
+ -- *if Bitcoin is true*,
+ it's not because it's good or bad, it's because it's true.

-In other words, what if Bitcoin turned out to be morally reprehensible, resulting in a catastrophic end for civilization?
-Would that make it false?
+In other words, if Bitcoin
+ turned out to be morally reprehensible, resulting in a catastrophic end for civilization, would that make it false?
 No, no it wouldn't.
 Importantly, knowledge of such immorality would do nothing to stop it, much like knowledge of the problems of fiat don't fix the problems of fiat.

-But let's first address the technical claims.
+## Moral Claims

+### Inequality beyond a natural distribution is bad

+In which case fiat is morally evil and should be condemned as such.

 ## Technical Claims